2023 Solar Incentives Guide for Sudbury, MA - Tax Credits & Rebates

 EcoWatch's Sudbury, MA Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Speaking with a representative from the company that installed your solar system, or any local Sudbury solar installer, can help you understand what incentives you might want to apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Speaking with the company that installed your solar system, or any local Sudbury solar installer, can help you learn more about what incentives you qualify for.

-Generally, Sudbury homeowners who install solar panels save approximately $1,116.06 per year, or approximately $21,205.15 over 20 years after they make the switch.
+Typically, homeowners in Sudbury who install solar panels save approximately $1,116.06 per year, or approximately $21,205.15 over 20 years after making the switch.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.